-- 1. Information about Arts Emergency

-- 2. Information about work experience: What's required from you and your organisation

-- 3. Tips for online work experience

-- 4. Examples of work experience tasks

-- 5. On the first day: Things to cover in your first conversation

-- 6. During the week: Things to do during the placement

-- 7. On the last day: Things to cover in your final conversation

-- 8. Feedback from previous placements

-- 9. Reporting

-- 10. Safeguarding advice: Keeping our young people safe, social media and photography

-- 11. Important Links
+- 1. Information about Arts Emergency - 2.
+Information about work experience: What's required from you and your organisation - 3.
+Tips for online work experience - 4.
+Tips for hybrid work experience: If you are doing a combination of online and on-site work experience - 5.
+Examples of work experience tasks - 6.
+The week before the placement: Things to do before your first day - 7.
+On the first day: Things to cover in your first conversation - 8.
+During the week: Things to do during the placement - 9.
+On the last day: Things to cover in your final conversation - 10.
+Feedback from previous placements - 11.
+Reporting - 12.
+Safeguarding advice: Keeping our young people safe, social media and photography - 13.
+Important Links